Customer small business financing solutions delivered through a single, online application.

 As your business starts to grow, you may encounter clients with orders that you can’t fulfill immediately.
 Completing these orders could be huge for your business—both financially and for your reputation—but you might not have the resources and funds at that stage.

 A purchase order (PO) is an agreement to pay for goods or services.
-Companies of all sizes, from multi-billion dollar manufacturers to small bakeries, use purchase orders to protect themselves and their customers.
+Companies of all sizes, from multi-billion-dollar manufacturers to small bakeries, use purchase orders to protect themselves and their customers.

 However, there are times when a purchase order is too large or too expensive to fulfill.
-When this occurs, the organization needs to seek out financing options to pay suppliers so they can hold up their end of the purchase agreement.
+When this occurs, the organization needs to seek out financing options to pay suppliers, so they can hold up their end of the purchase agreement.
 A common solution to this problem is purchase order financing.

 Going back to your high school economics class, think about this in terms of a lemonade stand.
-It’s fine to fulfill 1 lemonade cup order for a dollar, but what happens when someone orders 1,000 cups of lemonade and promises to pay you upon delivery?
+It’s fine to fulfill one lemonade cup order for a dollar, but what happens when someone orders 1,000 cups of lemonade and promises to pay you upon delivery?
 You don’t have the money yet for enough lemons and sugar to fulfill the order.

 With PO financing, a lender can help to ensure the order gets fulfilled—protecting your customer, your supplier, and everyone else involved in the process.

 Before diving deeper into PO financing, it’s important to consider what this form of funding isn’t.
 Purchase order financing is not a working capital loan.
 You can’t bring a purchase order to a lender and receive cash to fulfill a major order.
 One of the biggest misconceptions about PO financing is that business owners simply receive the loan like they would with any other source of funding.
 However, it’s more complicated than that.
+Let’s review what purchase order funding is so you can understand what it’s not.

 Purchase order financing works when you bring in a lender to mediate between you, your supplier, and your customer.
 Here are a few steps that explain how this process works: